 1. WATER You need water with as little chloride as possible.
 If you can, use distilled or de-ionized water.
 Rain water may be acceptable.
 Do not use water from a water softener that uses salt.

 2. TANNIC ACID This is actually a mixture of organic compounds.
 You can buy tannic acid.
 Tannic acid is contained in tree bark, tea, hops, sumac fruits, black walnut or pecan hulls, and pomegranate peels.
 You can leave these in the solution while the patina develops.
 They will eventually have to be replaced.
+Any hardwood or softwood bark will work, but oak or cherry are particularly nice.
+Solutions of cherry bark may be toxic.
+Bark mulch from a garden supply place is sufficient.
+Logwood contains tannins, and may be available where supplies for trappers are sold.

 3. PHOSPHORIC ACID You can buy this on Amazon, or maybe in a local drug store.
 Coca Cola and other soft drinks may contain phosphoric acid.